pcorey/pcorey.github.io/_posts/2017-01-23-upgrade-releases-with-edeliver.markdown

 ---
 layout: post
 title:  "Upgrade Releases With Edeliver"
-description: "Edeliver simplifies the process of building and deploying upgrade releases for your Elixir and Phoenix applications."
+excerpt: "Edeliver simplifies the process of building and deploying upgrade releases for your Elixir and Phoenix applications."
 author: "Pete Corey"
 date:   2017-01-23
 tags: ["Elixir", "Phoenix", "Deployment"]